DerWolf01/dart_portal/README.md

 ## Features

 - **Portal-Based Architecture**: Organize your code into portals for both server & client to handle specific paths and actions, improving modularity and readability.
-- **Middleware Support**: Easily add middleware for request preprocessing and postprocessing.
+- **Intercept Support**: Easily add middleware for request preprocessing and postprocessing.
 - **Serializable Models**: Define models that can be automatically serialized and deserialized from JSON, streamlining client-server data exchange.
 - **Reflectable**: Utilizes Dart's reflectable package for runtime reflection, enabling dynamic invocation of methods based on request paths.